shimspedy/sengov/content/pay/leo/nm.md

 seo_title: " New Mexico General schedule Salaries & Wages"
 subheader:
      greeting: GS Salaries in New Mexico
-     description: This table shows the base pay amounts for all General Schedule employees based on the 2023 GS Pay Scale, as published by the Office of Personnel Management.
+     description: This table shows the base pay amounts for all  Law Enforcement Officer employees based on the 2023 GS Pay Scale, as published by the Office of Personnel Management.
-description: This table shows the base pay amounts for all General Schedule employees based on the 2023 GS Pay Scale, as published by the Office of Personnel Management.
+description: This table shows the base pay amounts for all  Law Enforcement Officer employees based on the 2023 GS Pay Scale, as published by the Office of Personnel Management.
 image: 1.png
 url: /pay/leo/nm/
 weight: 3